Edgio/js-ectoken/README.md

 **Please Note**: because this version of the token generator uses `crypto.subtle`, the `encrypt` and `decrypt` functions **are now asynchronous.**

+The `ECToken` helper class is optional for both the namespaced and non-namespaced import variations.
+The `encrypt` function will accept either an `ECToken` object or a plain `string`.

 ## Contribute

 We welcome issues, questions, and pull requests.